kk030826/IS-477-Group-project/ProjectPlan.md

 Source: Official NBA historical standings.

 Research Question
 Primary Question: To what extent do advanced efficiency metrics (like PER and Win Shares) predict a player’s salary compared to traditional "box score" stats like points per game?

 Analytical Goal: Identify "under-valued" players whose statistical contributions significantly exceed their contractual cost.

+Data Lifecycle and Storage Strategy
+As the lead for data architecture, I will oversee the following lifecycle:

+Ingestion: Data will be collected via Python-based web scraping and API calls.
+Raw files will be initially stored in a data/raw/ directory in .csv format to preserve the original provenance.

+Processing & Cleaning: * Schema Standardization: Ensuring all column names follow snake_case and data types (e.g., converting salary strings like "$40M" to float values) are consistent.

+Entity Resolution: Standardizing player names (e.g., "Luka Doncic" vs "Luka Dončić") to ensure seamless joining across different sources.

+Storage & Organization: * Processed data will be stored in data/processed/ as a master integrated file.

+For the GitHub repository, I will implement a clear directory structure to separate the document schema from the actual analysis scripts, ensuring the project remains scalable and organized.